Tima-Ze/ATACseq-pipline_bash/README.md

 Bowtie2 is used for this regard, for that the reference sequence must be indexed.
 So:
 - **It is required that the reference genome be kept in the `ref/` directory with the `fa.gz` extension.**

+## Usage
+`bash pipline.sh`
+This will auto execute all pre-processes below:

 ## Flowchart
 ```mermaid
 graph TD;